Philosophy 1200 -- Philosophy and Society (honors)

 - have you presented them fairly and forcefully?

 - Style.
 Have you avoided errors of spelling, grammar, and usage?
 Is your writing crisp and easy to understand?

 - Formatting.
 Have you followed #6 above?

 - Facts.
 Have you avoided making any factual errors?
 If you say that some theory is the view that such-and-such, is this what that theory really is?
-If you said that some philosopher said such-and-such, did she or he really say that?
+If you said that some philosopher said such-and-such, did he or she really say that?

 - What if I can't come up with a good thesis?

-- What if I'm not sure if my topic, thesis, or argument will make for a good paper?
+- What if I'm not sure if my topic, thesis, and/or argument will make for a good paper?

-We are more than happy to provide assistance as you work on your paper.
-Feel free to come to office hours or to email us with questions, or to run a rough outline by us.
+I am more than happy to provide assistance as you work on your paper.
+Feel free to come to office hours or to email me with questions, or to run a rough outline by me.

 - Can I cheat?

 You are encouraged to discuss your paper with others in the class.
 However, the paper you turn in must be your own work.
 Students turning in duplicate or near-duplicate papers will receive an F for the entire course and may be subject to expulsion from the university.
-So will students who use a paper -- even if only a tiny part of it -- that they got off the internet (these are easy to spot).
+So will students who use a paper -- even if only in part -- that they got off the internet (these are easy to spot).
 I take cheating very seriously.